heydocode/nex/README.md

 ## License
 ```
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2 License.
 See the LICENSE file for details.
 ```